MartinDevaux/MartinDevaux.github.io/_pages/about.md

   - /about.html
 ---

-My name is Martin Devaux and I am a fourth-year PhD candidate in Political Science at Columbia University.
+My name is Martin Devaux and I am a fifth-year PhD candidate in Political Science at Columbia University.
 I study comparative politics and political methodology.

 Substantively, I study immigration politics in developed democracies.
 My dissertation work is on the local impact of immigrant-owned businesses on community attitudes toward immigration, with a focus on France.
 I also care about the housing affordability crisis and the persistence of concentrated poverty in cities.
 In another project, I study how the interaction of local politicians and residents shapes the production of public housing.